-We are an Emergency Dental Clinic in Downtown Kitchener!
+We are a Family & Emergency Dental Clinic in Kitchener!
 At Enamel Republic, we use our lunch hour to accommodate dental emergencies so that we can see our patients same-day, where possible.
 If you are new to our office, don’t worry, as we are accepting new patients!
-We also participate in a local on-call emergency service arranged by the Waterloo-Wellington Dental Society.
+We also participate in a local on-call emergency dental service arranged by the Waterloo-Wellington Dental Society.
 This enables our patients to have access to after-hours emergency service with either Dr. Hornby or other local Dentists.
 To book an emergency appointment, please call our office at (519) 576-8160.

 Common Dental Emergencies and Related Information